 3. It’s chaotic, with a lack of clear structure.

-Compared to traditional knowledge management, social media can seem chaotic, and it is, since it does not have knowledge managers or the predefined structure many organizations are used to.
+Compared to traditional knowledge management tools, social media can seem chaotic, and it is, since it does not have knowledge managers or the predefined structure many organizations are used to.
 It does not limit the flow of information or have the same processes in place to directly control or predict it either.
 This can appear way too messy for organizations to learn to include.

 Your people and what they know are your assets.